Data Security on Mobile Guardian

 Mr Chan Chun Sing: Mr Speaker, Sir, these questions have been addressed in my response on the Character and Citizenship Education (CCE) Lesson on the Israel-Hamas Conflict at Ministry of Education’s (MOE’s) Committee of Supply (COS) Debate on 4 March 2024, which can be found on MOE’s website.

-I understand that Mr Leong was absent during my speech and our subsequent discussion while Ms Hazel Poa was around.
+I understand that Mr Leong was absent during my speech and our subsequent discussion, while Ms Hazel Poa was around.
 So, with your permission, Mr Speaker, Sir, may I ask the Clerks to distribute the transcript of my response.
 Members may also access these materials through the MP@SGParl app.

 Mr Speaker: Please proceed.
 [A handout was distributed to hon Members.]

-Mr Chan Chun Sing: Mr Speaker, Sir, if I may continue, Ms Hazel Poa may refer to paragraphs 40 to 41 on making the lesson materials public; and paragraph 9 as well as paragraphs 18 to 21, on the response of teachers and how we are supporting our teachers to deliver the lessons.
+Mr Chan Chun Sing: Mr Speaker, Sir, if I may continue, Ms Hazel Poa may refer to paragraphs 40 to 41 in the handout, on making the lesson materials public; and paragraph 9 as well as paragraphs 18 to 21, on the response of teachers and how we are supporting our teachers to deliver the lessons.
 Mr Leong Mun Wai may also refer to paragraphs 13 to 16 on how the lesson materials are customised for different levels of students.

 Mr Sharael Taha may refer to paragraph 36 on how teachers ensure a safe space for discussion of such issues, and paragraphs 28 to 31 and paragraph 51 on the lesson’s intent for students to learn how to maintain our religious and racial harmony.